lrq3000/pyFileFixity/README.md

 - structure check for movies/video files using moviepy https://github.com/Zulko/moviepy ?

 - adapt the RS decoding to support erasures correction (by considering null bytes as erasures).
 For corruption because of scratches on optical discs, this would be perfect.
 This would boost the resilience rate by 2x.

+- Integrate with https://github.com/Dans-labs/bit-recover ? (need to convert the perl script into python...).
+Note: from my own tests, it doesn't work so well as the author thinks it is, I couldn't even correct a single corruption...
+Or maybe I am using it the wrong way (but I used the test scripts included, with no modification.
+That's weird...).